-1A13.
+- 1A15.
 In order to be considered a racing member of a club, a rider must be a member in good standing of that club and it must be listed on the rider's Federation license.
-An unattached rider is one who is not a racing member of a club.

-1A14.
-A mixed team is one in which at least half of the riders are women.
+An unattached rider is one who is not a racing member of a club. - 1A16.
+A mixed team is one in which at least half of the riders are women. - 1A17.

-1A15.
 A session is a sequence of races with no major time breaks.
-Most championships are held with two or possibly three sessions per day.
+Most championships are held with two or possibly three sessions per day. - 1A18.

-1A16.
 A mishap is a crash or a mechanical accident (tire puncture or other failure of an essential component).
 However, a puncture caused by the tire coming off due to inadequate gluing is not a mechanical accident, nor is a malfunction due to misassembly or insufficient tightening of any component.
 A recognized mishap is a stoppage that meets the above conditions.
 An unrecognized mishap is a stoppage where the above conditions are not met.

 A broken toestrap or cleat is a mishap.
 A worn or misadjusted cleat or toestrap is not a mishap.
 If more than one toestrap is used on a pedal, breakage of one is considered a mishap.

-1A17.
+Any mishap not immediately inspected by an official is unrecognized.

+- 1A19.
 Relegation is a penalty consisting of a loss of position, points or time, depending on the type of race.
 It may be assessed against a rider, a team, or both.
-Relegation of support personnel in a road race consists of placing their vehicle farther back in the caravan.

-1A18.
-Disqualification is a penalty that causes a rider or team to lose placing in a race and to be ineligible for any subsequent heats in the race.
+Relegation of support personnel in a road race consists of placing their vehicle farther back in the caravan. - 1A20.
+Disqualification is a penalty that causes a rider or team to lose placing in a race and to be ineligible for any subsequent heats in the race. - 1A21.

-1A19.
 International suspension is a penalty imposed under USA Cycling Policy IV in which a licensee is ineligible to participate in either international events or those of USA Cycling.

-1A20.
-Domestic suspension is a penalty imposed under USCF Bylaw 10 in which a licensee is ineligible to participate in any Association event other than an international bicycle race whose participants are selected by national governing bodies to represent their countries, or a race that must be entered in order to qualify for such an international race.
+- 1A22.
+Domestic suspension is a penalty imposed under USCF Bylaw 10 in which a licensee is ineligible to participate in any Association event other than an international bicycle race whose participants are selected by national governing bodies to represent their countries, or a race that must be entered in order to qualify for such an international race. - 1A23.

-1A21.
 A Protest is a formal request by a rider or team manager to have a race official review a decision or oversight.
-(See Racing Rule 1Q)

-1A22.
-An appeal is a formal request for review by an appeals jury of a suspension or qualification to race.

-1A23.
-Race entry is the process of paying a fee and making a commitment to compete.
+(See Racing Rule 1P) - 1A24.
+A Hearing is a formal request for review by a hearing panel of a suspension or qualification to race. - 1A25.
+Race entry is the process of paying a fee and making a commitment to compete. - 1A26.

-1A24.
 Race registration is the process (normally conducted at the race site) of presenting a license and picking up race information and numbers.